k-randl/self-explaining_llms/README.md

 1. It will install the required Python modules by running `pip install -r "./requirements.txt"`
 2. It will download the necessary Python code to compute the [BARTScore](https://github.com/neulab/BARTScore) by Yuan et al. (2021) to "./resources/bart_score.py".
 3. It will download and preprocess the [Food Incidents Dataset](https://doi.org/10.5281/zenodo.10820657) by Randl et al. (2024) to "./data/food incidents - hazard/"
-4. It will download and preprocess the [Movie Review Dataset](https://www.cs.cornell.edu/people/pabo/movie-review-data/) by Pang et al. (2005) to "./data/movies/"
+4. It will download and preprocess the "Movies" Task (Zaidan and Eisner, 2008) of the [ERASER benchmark](http://www.eraserbenchmark.com/) by DeYoung et al. (2020) to "./data/movies/"

 When preprocessing is finished, the experiments can be rerun using the shell script [`./run.sh`](https://github.com/k-randl/self-explaining_llms/blob/main/run.sh) which will run each of the following python files in turn: